fortmatic/wallete/README.md

 ### `.env` Setup

 Create .env file in the root folder of the project.
-In order to use launch the project you need and enviroment variable called `MagicKey`.
+In order to run the project you need an enviroment variable called `MagicKey`.
 This is where your Magic API key should go.

 You can create an account and get API keys from https://magic.link/